-For one thing, this casserole is delish and I’m a bit of a sucker for breakfast sausage (and if you’re not in the States and don’t have Breakfast Sausage, diced ham would be good in this, too).
-And I love that this isn’t a huge breakfast casserole.
-It’s just a perfect little very casual, family-sized breakfast casserole; six servings for normal people, two or three for my family.
+For one thing, I’m a bit of a sucker for breakfast sausage (diced ham would be good in this, too).
+And I love that this isn’t huge.
+It’s a perfect casual, family-sized breakfast casserole; six servings for normal people, two or three for my family.
 Well, my son was here.
-I don’t know how that kid is so skinny.
-He doesn’t get it from me.
-And he baked the casserole for me (and peeled my Cutie) bless his heart!
-And both Kraig & Tweetie, his girlfriend, took charge of my house, shoveled, cleaned, helped with all kinds of chores I’ve been putting off.
-And they even got me out for a short walk down the bike path next to my house.
-They’re the greatest!
+I don’t know how he’s so skinny!

 About Overnight Breakfast Sausage Casserole: